dmarx/ai-themed-card-game/README.md

 late game: leverage reputation to build advanced artifacts (which require some threshold reputation to be developed), chase SOTA (associated with a reach bonus), accumulate influence

-limitless public data, private/sensitive data must be purchased

-structuring compute = "racking"/"interconnect" -> horizontal scaling

-horizontal scaling requires "racking": joining pairs of compute units into "clusters". racking consumes "hardware" units. maybe some threshold max scaling? limited by compute generation?

-periodic milestone (every k rounds, maybe triggered by certain cards distributed in the deck or player achievements): "compute generation" increments.

-when the "compute generation" increments, everyone's compute scales down one unit vertically
-- oldest compute gets retired/bricked/sold on aftermarket (exchanged for capital, reduced relative to original purchase price)
-- keep users purchasing latest generation compute if they want to be able to train/inference the SOTA

-vertical scaling needs to be "parallel". if compute is assigned to a cluster, the entire cluster needs to scale together. otherwise, the cluster can be broken apart to only scale fewer compute units at a time, but the user doesn't get that hardware back and needs to pay again to re-integrate the upgraded compute units to the cluster. a given compute cluster needs to be *homogeneous* relative to its compute units.

 grey plates = "hardware"/"structure" units.
 - need structured compute to operate on structured data